Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Minimal nonisothermal matrix--fracture system with evolving aperture

 A minimal matrix energy balance is \begin{widetext}

 while the fracture energy balance is written in aperture-integrated form,

 \end{widetext}

 Here $U^\kappa$ denotes the continuum internal-energy density, $h_\alpha$ the phase enthalpies, and $k_T^\kappa$ the effective thermal conductivities.
-In the fracture equation, \(k_T^f\) is understood as an aperture-integrated effective tangential thermal conductivity on the reduced fracture manifold.
+In the fracture equation, \(k_T^f\) is understood as an aperture-integrated effective thermal conductivity along the fracture on the reduced fracture domain.
 The terms $\cH_{mf}$, like $\cQ_{mf}$ and $\Tmf_i$, are conservative exchange closures between matrix and fracture; only the thermal exchange term is specialized below.

 These balances combine advection of enthalpy by the phase fluxes, thermal conduction within each continuum, and heat exchange between matrix and fracture.
 A simple reduced closure for the latter is Newton cooling,